-There are two fundamental cryptographic concepts holding the Blockchain together.
+Two fundamental cryptographic concepts hold the blockchain together.
 Digital Signature and Hashing ensure that the transactions on a Blockchain are only carried out by legitimate persons, and that the records remain free from manipulation.

 There are two main cryptographic concepts that form the basis of a Blockchain network.
 The first is hashing, and the second is digital signatures.
 A digital signature proves the identity of a sender with the private key that claims ownership of assets described in a transaction.